aduros/amity/README.md

         git submodule init
         git submodule update

-2. If you intend to use the Android emulator, edit external/SDL/include/SDL_config_android.h and comment out the following:

-        // #define SDL_VIDEO_RENDER_OGL_ES2 1

-    The Android emulator doesn't support OpenGLES v2.
-SDL will soon add a proper fallback to v1, so this is temporary.

-3. Patch external/mozjs/android-build.sh to point to your directory:
+2. Patch external/mozjs/android-build.sh to point to your directory:

         ANDROID_NDK=/absolute/path/to/android-ndk-r4c
         ANDROID_SDK=/absolute/path/to/android-sdk-linux_86

     Yeah, this is an artifact of this being a solo project until now.

-4. Build Spidermonkey:
+3. Build Spidermonkey:

         cd external/mozjs
         ./android-build.sh

-5. Build Amity with NDK r5:
+4. Build Amity with NDK r5:

         cd android
         android update project -p .    # This only needs to be done once to setup the build ndk-build

-6. Deploy:
+5. Deploy:

         ant install
         ./data.sh    # Pushes the assets directory onto the SDCard until reading from the APK is supported.
 If you're running on the emulator, make sure you give it plenty of SD card space.